nakulgan/plywood-trino-requester/README.md

   .done()
 ```

-Although usually you would just pass `postgresRequester` into the Postgres driver that is part of Plywood.
+Although usually you would just pass `trinoRequester` into the Trino driver that is part of Plywood.

 ## Tests

-Currently the tests run against a real Postgres database that should be configured (database, user, password) the same as
-what is indicated in `test/info.coffee`.
+ToDo:
+- [ ] Trino Dockerfile with test DB
+- [ ]